ryanlecompte/redis_failover/README.md

     redis_node_manager -n localhost:6379,localhost:6380 -z localhost:2181,localhost:2182,localhost:2183

 The Node Manager will automatically discover the master/slaves upon startup.
-Note that it is a good idea to monitor the redis Node Manager daemon process with a tool like Monit to ensure that it is restarted in the case of a failure.
+Note that it is a good idea to run more than one instance of the Node Manager daemon in your environment.
+At any moment, a single Node Manager process will be designated to monitor the redis servers.
+If this Node Manager process dies or becomes partitioned from the network, another Node Manager will be promoted as the primary monitor of redis servers.
+You can run as many Node Manager processes as you'd like for added redundancy.

 ## Client Usage